-The Factor Box is powered by MSCI FaCS, which creates a common language for Factor Investing.
-The Factor Box provides a visualization designed to easily compare Factor exposures between funds and benchmarks.
-It includes factors, which have historically demonstrated excess market returns over the long run.
+The Factor Box, powered by MSCI FaCS, creates a common language for factor investing.
+The Factor Box provides a visualization designed to easily compare factor exposures between funds and benchmarks.
+It includes factors that, have historically demonstrated excess market returns over the long run.

-The MSCI Factor Box aims to help investors identify Factor exposures compared to their intended benchmark.
-This may help investors to make better informed decisions on their fund selection, fund monitoring and holistic portfolio analysis based on their fund exposures and investment objectives.
+The MSCI Factor Box aims to help investors identify factor exposures compared to their intended benchmark.
+This may help investors make better informed decisions on fund selection, fund monitoring and holistic portfolio analysis based on their fund exposures and investment objectives.

 Factor analytics content seperator